Addonniss/addonniss/service.translatarr/README.md

 ---

-# 📁 Subtitle Folder (IMPORTANT IN MAMUAL MODE ONLY)
+# 📁 Subtitle Folder (IMPORTANT IN MANUAL MODE ONLY)

 This is the most important setup step for manual mode.